nixxo/rust-lang-book-it/src/ch06-01-defining-an-enum.md

 addresses, so they should be treated as the same type when the code is handling situations that apply to any kind of IP address.

-We can express this concept in code by defining an `IpAddrKind` enumeration and listing the possible kinds an IP address can be, `V4` and `V6`.
+We can express this concept in code by defining an `VersioneIndirizzoIp` enumeration and listing the possible kinds an IP address can be, `V4` and `V6`.
 These are the variants of the enum: